Profex1999/atm_ui/README.md

 ### Notes:
-* It is compatible with ESX 1.1.0 but very easily updatable
+* It is compatible with ESX 1.2.0
 * All the ATM are present

 ### How to install: